SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 * Keystore is a file which a device uses to authenticate itself in the mutual SSL handshake.
 That means that keystore contains the chain of the certificates used by the device and the private key of the device.
 * Truststore is a file which contains all trusted certificates.
 A server or device would only establish a connection with something that is using a certificate from their truststore.
 When the chain of certificates is used, only one of the certificates in the chain must be trusted to establish the connection.
-* Certificate Authority (CA) in the simplest sense, a CA is an entity that signs certificates.
+* Certificate Authority (CA) in the simplest sense, is an entity that signs certificates.

 Both keystore and truststore can be stored in the same file, but for security reasons we recommended you to keep them separately.
 The truststore contains public data and the keystore contains the private key, which only to the owner should know.